 Online reflection posts prompt students to really check in with themselves and reflect on how they are feeling with the content.
 As a teacher, it can be difficult to check in with every single student during every single activity to see how they are feeling.
 If students are autonomous and check in with themselves, then teachers can more easily keep tabs on how everyone is progressing, easily determining who is struggling and who needs a challenge.

 Making online resource files available for students is another way for students to help themselves in the classroom.
 Easily accessible files like glossaries and troubleshooting tips allow for students to help themselves.
-For example, a teachers time does not need to be spent troubleshooting a frozen browser window when it could be better spent coaching a student through higher level concepts.
-This problem can be fixed when students have easy access to their troubleshooting tips in the Online Academy.
+For example, a teacher’s time does not need to be spent troubleshooting a frozen browser window when it could be better spent coaching a student through higher-level concepts.
+This problem can be fixed when students have easy access to their troubleshooting tips on the platform.

-SMOA projects are left open-ended to promote classroom autonomy.
-When students have the ability to choose how they approach a project, they take ownership for their own learning.
+STEAM Hub projects are left open-ended to promote classroom autonomy.
+When students have the ability to choose how they approach a project, they take ownership of their own learning.
 By taking ownership, students are more engaged in the content and get much better results because they are actually invested in doing well on their project.
 After all, they chose it themselves!
 Engaged and autonomous learners even become empowered to take their learning outside of the classroom and level up their skills!

 Student autonomy looks different in every classroom of course.
-Our solutions is using tech (which we obviously are passionate about!) but there is no one perfect way to create an autonomous classroom!
+Our solution is using tech (which we obviously are passionate about!) but there is no one perfect way to create an autonomous classroom!

 Students won’t become independent overnight, and they obviously can’t teach themselves!
 But using the right strategies and tools go a long way in making students independent.
 An autonomous learner will take responsibility for what they are learning and will be more effective than someone who is simply reliant on the teacher.
 And by building a more autonomous classroom, teachers actually free up time to teach the most important stuff while students are able to find answers to their easier questions on their own!